hamidhassan85/data_analyst/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

     - Background Color Format
     - Font Color Format

-1. In the status bar, verify that the query now has eight columns and 397 rows.
+**In the status bar, verify that the query now has 8 columns and 397 rows.**

-## **Update the ColorFormats query**
+## Update the ColorFormats query

 In this task, you'll update the **ColorFormats** to disable its load.